applethepeanut/ph-library/README.md

   library.
 - [x] As a library user, I would like to be able to find books by ISBN, so that I know if they are available in the library.
 In correctly implemented in that it's currently by exact match.
-- [ ] As a library user, I would like to be able to borrow a book, so I can read it at home.
+- [ ] As a library user, I would like to be able to borrow a book, so I can read it at home. - this work is incomplete as the status still needs to be updated correctly
 - [ ] As the library owner, I would like to know how many books are being borrowed, so I can see how many are outstanding.
 - [ ] As a library user, I should be to prevented from borrowing reference books, so that they are always available.